At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 The tips I listed above should help you craft the perfect email subject when applying for an internship.

-If you follow the tips I listed above, you’ll drastically improve that chances of your email being read.
+If you follow the tips I listed above, you’ll drastically improve the chances of your email being read.

 Always cut straight to the point and leave out the fluff.